 Wareham, Swanage and Corfe Castle

 Starting in the Dorset town of Wareham and travelling to Swanage, this short route takes in a couple of steep climbs.
-It does however offer a lot to see and do along the way so can easily be extended out to an entire days ride.
+It does however offer a lot to see and do along the way, so it can easily be extended out to an entire days ride.

 Route Description

-The route starts at Wareham railway station.
-Trains run frequently and there is a car park if you wish to drive to the start.
+The route starts at Wareham railway station where trains run frequently and there is a car park if you wish to drive to the start.

 From the station, take the route south through the town crossing the river Frome before turning left on Nutcrack Lane towards Arne.
 After about 2 miles take the right-hand fork to continue following National Cycle Network Route 2.
 Continue on this road for around 3 miles until you come to a roundabout to join the A351.

-After about half a mile on the main ‘A’ road take the left hand turning to the B3351.
+At this point, after about half a mile on the main ‘A’ road, take the left hand turning to the B3351.
 (Signposted ‘Studland’ and ‘Toll Ferry’).
 The route here now climbs (with the odd downhill respite) for about 3.5 miles but does offer some great views across Studland.
-(We recommend the ‘Studland Viewpoint’ as it’s a great photo opportunity).
+(At this point, the ‘Studland Viewpoint’ is a good choice of places to stop and take pictures).
 Just before the Isle of Purbeck Golf Club take the right-hand turning onto Ulwell Road, through Ulwell itself and into Swanage town centre.

-After negotiating Swanage town centre the route now goes back uphill again as it passes through Langton Matravers.
+Following this, after Swanage town centre, the route ascends again while passing through Langton Matravers.
 Still climbing follow the B3069 until it peaks at Kingston.
 Keeping on the B3069 the route now turns north until it meets the A351 and Corfe Castle.
-After skirting the Castle itself take the left turning signposted to Church Knowle, Steeple and Kimmeridge.
+Following this, after passing the Castle, take the left turning signposted to Church Knowle, Steeple, and Kimmeridge

 From here the last climb of the ride begins in earnest as the road passes through Church Knowle.
-About a half mile after Church Knowle there is a crossroads where you will need to turn right and carry on climbing towards East Creech.
+At this point, about a half mile past Church Knowle, you’ll arrive at a crossroads where you should turn right and continue the climb towards East Creech.

 After cresting the hill shortly before East Creech it’s a pleasant and easy downhill run through Furzebrook before crossing the A351 and through Stoborough Green and Stoborough and back over the river Frome and in to the start point at Wareham Station.